Either the Barnegat Pirates are the most infamous scoundrels upon the face of the earth,

 Lengthy accounts detail cargo and items removed from shipwrecks.
 One of these lists all of the cargo salvaged from the General Putnam, which according to the New York papers, had been plundered by Barnegat outlaws.
 John Forman’s detailed accounting tells a very different story of what really happened.

 If the New York newspapers were right, and the people of Barnegat and Monmouth County were a group of rapacious thieves, one would expect that as wreck-master, John S. Forman would be a target of enmity or vilification.
-In fact, some news stories that came out after the John Minturn disaster (detailed below) seemed to go out of their way to exculpate Forman, saying that the problems of Barnegat stemmed from a weak wreck-master who had been put in place after Forman – considered honest and stalwart – had been pushed out of his office due to his political inclinations.
+In fact, some news stories that came out after the John Minturn disaster (detailed in Part Two) seemed to go out of their way to exculpate Forman, saying that the problems of Barnegat stemmed from a weak wreck-master who had been put in place after Forman – considered honest and stalwart – had been pushed out of his office due to his political inclinations.
 But in fact, Forman was wreck-master for many years before, during, and well after the calumny from the New York press.

 Official records also include a number of letters and petitions from insurance company executives, addressed to the presiding judge, strongly encouraging the re-appointment of John S. Forman as wreck-master.
 This is powerful testimony that, in direct contrast to the bogus press reports, the business of wrecking in Monmouth County was conducted in an honest, transparent, and meticulously recorded manner, such that insurance agents from Boston, New York and Philadelphia all came to extol Forman’s virtues on more than one occasion.